penrose/penrose/packages/browser-ui/src/inspector/README.md

 - The `pathData` attribute is only modifiable if it contains a list of `IPt`.
 Currently does not work with Bezier curves.
 - If the types in `types.d.ts` change form, `LabeledInput.tsx` will likely need to be modified.
 For example, if the structure of `IPathData` is changed, attempting to modify the `pathData` attribute will result in a crash.
-- Uses the fact that the canvas is hardcoded.
-Needs to be updated when that changes.